Bapuji Mudgal Deshpande

 Bapuji Mudgal Prabhu Deshpande (बापुजी मुदगल देशपांडे; 1608-1665) was a general who served Chhatrapati Shivaji Maharaj.

 Early life

 The Deshpande family warriors didn't have firm direction before 1636 and were engaged in battles where they would sometimes ally with Adilshah or with Nizamshah.
 The Deshpande family had a light infantry of 500 people, consisting of local Mahadev Koli, Ramoshi and Marathas.

 It was 1636 when the family met Jijabai, Konde Deshmukh and Dadoji Konddeo, and offered their own Wada for stay to the Bhonsales.

-Bapuji Mugdal belonged to this family that came from the Chandraseniya Kayastha Prabhu community.
-The family's original name was Narhekar and obtained the name Deshpande because they were the Deshpandes of Khedebare.
+Bapuji Prabhu's father Mudgalrao Prabhu belonged to this family that came from the Chandraseniya Kayastha Prabhu community.
+The family's original name was Jaywant and its sub-branch being Narhekar, and later obtained the name Deshpande because they were the Deshpandes of Khedebare appointed by Nizam Shahis of Ahmadnagar.

 Shivapur Village

 This family supported and encouraged idea of new village development of Khed Shivapur.

 First recapturing of Kondhana in 1647

 By using force of his military, Bapuji removed Adilshahi, the Kiladar of Kondhana, and started Swarajya’s rule over there.
 Later, Muse Khan made complaint to Adilshaha about this incident.
 As a response, Sultan sent small army, headed by the Ghorpades (who used to hate Bhonsale family), but Bapuji Mudgal Deshpande, Dadoji Konddeo and 18-year-old Shivaji convinced Ghorpade about their action, Ghorpades believed to punish Dadoji Konddeo by cutting his one hand as he sided the Bhonsale’s wing in spite of servant of Adilshah.